rpm-software-management/mock/mock/README.md

 Mock currently has one active branch plus `main`.

- * `main` - This is currently Mock v4.x and is used for releasing and development.
+ * `main` - This is used for releasing and developing the latest Mock version.
    If you want to send patches, you probably want this branch.
  * `mock-2` - This branch is used for Mock v2.x, for EL-7, bug-fixes-only mode.
  * `mock-1.4` - End of life, there will be no changes.
  * `mock-1.3` - This branch was used for EL-6, EOL.